6 Inches Paneer Tikka (Subway) (1 Serving)

 How to consume 6" Paneer Tikka without glucose spikes

-Pair your paneer tikka with a side of vegetables such as broccoli, spinach, or green beans.
-These vegetables can help slow down the absorption of glucose.
+Pair the paneer tikka with high-fiber vegetables like broccoli, spinach, or bell peppers.
+These can help slow down the absorption of carbohydrates.

-Include a small portion of healthy fats, like avocado or a handful of nuts (almonds or walnuts), in your meal.
-This can help stabilize blood sugar levels.
+Add a source of healthy fat like avocado slices or a handful of nuts to your meal to provide satiety and help regulate blood sugar.

 Stay Hydrated